We deal with dogs’ food aggression daily at Off Leash K9 Training, Raleigh/Durham. Many people ask, “How can I stop food aggression with my dog?”

-First, food aggression in dogs can be caused by numerous factor including poor pack leadership, food desperation where the dog doesn’t know if or when he will get more food (common in rescue and shelter dogs), dog views you as more of a threat than a provider, basic communication breakdown between pack leader and dog, in general.
+First, food aggression in dogs can be caused by numerous factors, including poor pack leadership, food desperation where the dog doesn’t know if or when he will get more food (common in rescue and shelter dogs), dog views you as more of a threat than a provider, basic communication breakdown between pack leader and dog, in general.

-Once you have started working on obedience training, confidence building and establishing yourself as pack leader, start putting your dog’s food on the floor or a mat.
+Once you have started working on obedience training, confidence building, and establishing yourself as a pack leader, start putting your dog’s food on the floor or a mat.
 This will prevent your dog from having a specific object to resource guard.
 Put a little bit of food down (a small handful will suffice).
 Once your dog eats the food, he/she will look up at you.
 As soon as that happens, put a little bit more down.
 Repeat this entire process until normal feeding is complete.
 What does this do?
 It reinforces that YOU control the food.

 Next, start having your dog sit or lay down while you are pouring his /her food (this is where your obedience training comes into play).
 Once you are finished putting the food on the floor or mat, wait a minute or so and then release your dog to eat.
 This very effective exercise teaches your dog aggressive dog that 1.
 You control the food, and 2.
 You control when it is time to eat.
 It also teaches your dog self-control.